 The following account is based on a true story.
-The name of the person has been changed to protect the identity.
-Bear in mind that this read can change your mind towards your perception of mental health, and the potential clues and signs that might lead to it.
+The name of the person has been changed to protect their identity.
 Here we go…

 “I see.
 What do you mean he never listened?”

-TL;DR: When you wanna be there for someone, don’t do only what you want to do for them.
+When you’re being there for someone, don’t do only what you want to do for them.
 Listen to them.
-Find out what they really need, and try to give them that or at the very least don’t make them feel terrible for being “negative” for not having that need.
-If you can’t give them anything, then just say “I’m sorry things are so tough for you now.
-I really am.” and just give them a hug.
+Find out what they need.
+Then try to give it to them.
+Or, at the very least, don’t make them out to be a “drama queen” for not having that need.
+If nothing else, just say “I’m sorry things are tough right now” and then give them a hug.
 It’s really not that hard.
-You could save someone’s life, someone’s day, someone’s week and even muster up confidence in them when they’ve lost every single ounce of it.
+You could save someone’s life, someone’s day, someone’s week.
+You could muster up confidence in them when they’ve lost every single ounce of it.